Western Animation: South Park: Bigger, Longer & Uncut

 - Inverted.
-The kids are grounded by their moms for a few weeks for seeing the Terrance & Phillip movie again and causing Kenny's death.
+The kids are grounded by their moms for a few weeks for seeing the Terrance & Phillip movie again (and maybe for causing Kenny's death).

 - Also inverted by the Mole before he and the boys sneak into the USO show.